Higher Ed Marketers

 Lee & Garrett chat with our student hosts Isaac and Reese all about how the innovation centers enable students to express their passions and have an accessible platform to experiment and take risks, and share a bit about what all the student teams at the BIC and the KIC are working on lately.

-From HU2U – Howard University (General Podcast)
+From HU2U – Howard University (Official University Podcast)

 This first episode of our three-part miniseries, The GenAI Revolution, hosted by Dr. Kweli Zukeri, delves into the rapid rise and pervasive influence of Generative AI.
 Perspectives on AI’s influence vary: some see it as a boon to creativity and productivity, while others fear job displacement and intellectual exploitation.